Hide table of contents

 My main source of intuition for this is the one I’ve outlined above: reflecting on cases of split brain patients, anesthetized painful limbs, what happens when I close one eye, and so on.
 This line of thought is centered on experience itself.
 But another source of intuition that pushes me toward the view above, weaker than the first source but still compelling to me, comes directly from reflecting on how it seems reasonable to expect morally relevant experience to scale with the size or complexity of a neurological system.

 On Fischer’s “size-free” account, splitting a brain while it is undergoing some overall pleasurable or painful experience seems to create a quantity of value or disvalue from thin air.
-Whatever physical property it is that makes a living brain special, so that it can produce value or disvalue as a rock or dead brain can’t, it sure seems like the brain has more of that property (or have the property to a greater degree) the more fully it constitutes a well-functioning, well-behaving, well-integrated whole system.
+Whatever physical property it is that makes a living brain special, so that it can produce value or disvalue as a rock or dead brain can’t, it sure seems like the brain has more of that property (or has the property to a greater degree) the more fully it constitutes a well-functioning, well-behaving, well-integrated whole system.
 Cutting it in two breaks some functions, behaviors, and information processes; partially disintegrates it; and generally brings it one step closer to being a valueless pile of neurons in a box.

 The view that expanding a mind from one hemisphere to two (if we could undo a corpus callosotomy) would increase its welfare capacity by much less than 100%—indeed, only by something like 1%—is an extreme case of a more general view: that